-- (a) The person complained about is no longer a member of the relevant Council; or - (b) The Monitoring Officer considers the complaint does not relate to behaviour in the Member's official capacity as a Councillor; or - (c) The matter being complained about happened more than 12 months before the complaint was received; or - (d) The matter being complained about came to the complainant's notice more than 6 months before the complaint was received; or - (e) The complaint is made anonymously without any independent evidence to substantiate the complaint.
+- (a) the person complained about is no longer a Member of the relevant Council; - (b) he Monitoring Officer considers the complaint does not relate to behaviour in the Member's official capacity as a Councillor; - (c) the matter being complained about happened more than 12 months before the complaint was received; - (d) the matter being complained about came to the complainant's notice more than 6 months before the complaint was received; or - (e) the complaint is made anonymously without any independent evidence to substantiate the complaint.

-The Monitoring Officer will inform the complainant and the member accordingly.
-Before making his/her decision the Monitoring Officer may consult with an Independent Person appointed under section 28 of the Localism Act 2011if he/she considers it appropriate.
+The Monitoring Officer will inform the complainant and the Member accordingly.

+Before making his/her decision the Monitoring Officer may consult with an Independent Person appointed under Section 28 of the Localism Act 2011if he/she considers it appropriate.